 What Kinds of Damages Might Result From an Accident?

 You could be injured as a passenger on a train or bus operated by the city.
 A city bus could rear-end your car and cause serious injuries.
 You might be crossing the street and be hit by a bus.
 There are countless ways you could be injured.

 Always report the accident to the proper authorities and make sure an accident report is filed.
 Maintain documentation to support your claim, such as medical records, medical bills, proof of lost wages, and property damage estimates.
 Here are some common damages claimed in such accidents.

 - Property damages

 - Permanent scarring and disfigurement

 - Loss of consortium

-You can pursue a personal injury claim against the Port Authority, but it is much different than pursuing a claim against an individual.
+You can pursue a personal injury claim against the city, but it is much different than pursuing a claim against an individual.
 Government entities have sovereign immunity, but the Tort Claims Act allows claims under specific circumstances when certain protocol is used.

 Consult With a Personal Injury Lawyer

-If you have suffered injuries that you believe were caused by The Port Authority of Allegheny County, you should consult with a Pittsburgh personal injury attorney.
+If you have suffered injuries that you believe were caused by city, you should consult with a personal injury attorney.
 Because such claims are complicated, you need the experience of someone who knows state and local law working on your side.